Pancake Love: Ricotta Pancakes

 In a large mixing bowl, beat egg whites on medium-high speed until stiff, glossy peaks form.
 Set aside.

-In a separate mixing bowl, stir together egg yolks, cottage cheese, vanilla, sugar, flour, baking powder, salt, and cinnamon.
+In a separate mixing bowl, stir together egg yolks, ricotta cheese, vanilla, sugar, flour, baking powder, salt, and cinnamon.
 Gently fold the egg whites into the batter with a rubber spatula.

 Repeat process until you have worked through all the batter.
 These pancakes tend to deflate a bit after cooking, so serve immediately for the best results.
 I usually serve them with real maple syrup but they are also delicious with berries, jam, powdered sugar, or just a simple pat of butter.